raspberrypilearning/freecad-headphone-tidy/en/step_7.md

 ## Polar pockets

-Now that you have the sketch for the cutout, you can create a pocket and repeat the pocket in a radial pattern.
+You now have the sketch for the cut-out.
+In this step, you will create a pocket and repeat the pocket in a radial pattern.

 --- task ---
-Select your sketch and then click on the **Create Pocket** tool
+Select your sketch, then click on the **Create pocket** icon.

 ![select_sketch.png](images/select_sketch.png)